- Home

 As the saying goes, time is precious, and most of us seek to make the most of our moments on Earth.

-And while no one can actually slow down time itself, there are steps we can take to steady our perception and recollection of time, and stretch out our minutes, hours, and days.
-For example, by travelling to new places, practising mindfulness, and protecting our time and energy.
+And while no one can actually slow down time itself, there are steps we can take to manage our perception and recollection of time, and stretch out our minutes, hours, and days.

-For more content on the perception of time, you might want to read our interview with Canadian journalist, author, and TED speaker, Carl Honore.
-In this article, Honore explains more about how we can stop racing through life and start living it.
+For further reading, head over to the healthy mind section of our website.
+You may also like to read our interview with Canadian journalist, author, and TED speaker, Carl Honore.
+In this article, Honore explains how we can stop racing through life and start living it.

-Do you have any experience of slowing down time?
+What’s your experience of time?
+Does it seem to be flying by?
 Do you have any tips that you’d like to share?
 We’d love to hear from you in the comments below.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.